jon-harper/OmniBox/Trays/Lower Bay/readme.md

 ## Requirements

 Folders often contain multiple variants.
-Each folder has a readme that discusses fastener and component requirements for each variant.
+See the [documentation][1] for details.

 ## Template Files